-Located on the shores of Lake Champlain in Vergennes, VT, Basin Harbor believes no family vacation is complete without four-legged family members.
-Their pet policy states that well-behaved dogs of all sizes are allowed to join their humans in cottage accommodations only, for a daily fee of $20 per pet.
+Located on the shores of Lake Champlain, Basin Harbor believes no family vacation is complete without four-legged family members.
+Their pet policy allows well-behaved dogs of all sizes in cottage accommodations, for a daily fee of $20 per pet.
 To book online, you can select any of the cottages, then add on the pet fee at checkout.

-Field Guide Lodge in Stowe, Vermont is a stylish boutique hotel run by Lark Hotels.
-Like many of their properties, Field Guide Lodge’s pet policy allows dogs under 70lbs for an added fee of $50 per dog per day.
-We stayed in one of their three dog friendly Cottage Suites, which had a nice amount of space and a private exterior entrance.
-You can book these suites online, just make sure to add add a note at checkout with the quantity, size, and name of your dog.
-Dogs are not allowed to be left in a guest room alone.
-Out of respect for other guests, dogs are permitted only on the porches and exterior common areas of the hotel, and only while on leash.
+Field Guide Lodge in Stowe is a stylish boutique hotel run by Lark Hotels.
+Like many of their properties, their pet policy allows dogs under 70lbs for an added fee of $50 per dog per day.
+We stayed in one of their three dog friendly Cottage Suites, which have a nice amount of space and a private exterior entrance.
+You can book these suites online, just make sure to add a note at checkout with the quantity, size, and name of your dog.
+Dogs cannot be left in a guest room alone.
+Out of respect for other guests, leashed dogs are permitted only on the porches and exterior common areas of the hotel.

-One of the things that makes this hotel stand out is its stylish, lodge-chic decor.
+This hotel stands out for its stylish, lodge-chic decor.
 The lobby lounge, comfortably decked out with retro wood stoves and cozy fur throws, invites you to linger over a book or a board game.
-Breakfast is available at the lobby coffee bar or drinks and small bites at their brand new vintage ski-themed bar Après Only.
+You can grab breakfast at the lobby coffee bar or drinks and small bites at the brand new vintage ski-themed bar Après Only.
 You have to book the outdoor hot tub in advance, which is a bit inconvenient.
 But the advantage is you’re guaranteed to have it to yourself.
 And the location can’t be beat.
 We were able to walk to downtown, and the mountain shuttle stops right in front of the hotel.
 It’s the perfect home base for you and your pup’s Vermont adventures.

 Inn at Mountain View Farm, East Burke